 Welcome to the home page for The Philosophy, Politics, and Economics Society, an international organization.
 The PPE society’s mission is: to encourage the interaction and cross-fertilization of three intellectual disciplines that are, in their history, deeply intertwined and that now, and going forward, have much to offer one another.
 To join the PPE Society, just go HERE.

-- The PPE Society will be hosting a session at the Public Choice Society Annual Meeting in New Orleans (March 2-4, 2017), which will be organized by Cathleen Johnson.
-As details become available, they will be posted HERE.
+- The PPE Society recently hosted a session at the Public Choice Society Annual Meeting in New Orleans (March 2-4, 2017), which was organized by Cathleen Johnson.
+Detail are posted HERE.

-- In addition, the PPE Society is holding its first stand-alone conference in New Orleans on March 16-18, 2017.
-Register HERE.
+- In addition, the PPE Society held its first stand-alone conference in New Orleans on March 16-18, 2017.

 The PPE Society’s inaugural event was held at the Eastern Division Meetings of the American Philosophical Association, in Washington D.C., January 6-9, 2016.
 Professor Cristina Bicchieri, the S. J. Patterson Harvie Professor of Social Thought and Comparative Ethics at the University of Pennsylvania, gave a talk on “Norms in the Wild” and Professor Jerry Gaus, the James E. Rogers Professor of Philosophy at the University of Arizona, commented.
 The session was on the evening of January 8, 2016, from 7-10 pm.